d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

         self.b = tf.Variable(self.b)
 ```

-The code below defines how the input is mapped to the output through the network.
+The code below defines how the network
+maps each input to an output.
 Note that we flatten each $28 \times 28$ pixel image in the batch
-into a vector using the `reshape` function before passing the data through our model.
+into a vector using the `reshape` function
+before passing the data through our model.

 ```{.python .input}
 %%tab all